KOEGlike/hackxpansion/README.md

 <img src="Zine.png" alt="magazine page" width="800">

 ## BOM for Console

+This is for an order of 2 PCBA PCBs.

 Also found in a [CSV file](hardware/hackxpansion/BOM.csv).
 Each component has an LCSC part number attached that can be used to find the component on the LCSC website.